asrithakunduru/Little-Lemon-Restaurant/README.md

 This Project is a part of Meta Front-End Developer Professional Certificate.
 The main focus of this website is the booking page.
+This is a responsive design that works for mobile devices also.

 ![image](https://github.com/user-attachments/assets/6495756e-1c7b-4c92-a954-440bb287c960)